ethereum/consensus-specs/specs/phase0/validator.md

 There is one proposer per slot, so if there are N active validators any individual validator will on average be assigned to propose once per N slots (e.g. at 312,500 validators = 10 million ETH, that's once per ~6 weeks).

-*Note*: In this sectio, `state` is the state of the slot for the block proposal _without_ the block yet applied.
+*Note*: In this section, `state` is the state of the slot for the block proposal _without_ the block yet applied.
 That is, `state` is the `previous_state` processed through any empty slots up to the assigned slot using `process_slots(previous_state, slot)`.

 #### Preparing for a `BeaconBlock`